 Ryan Louie shed some light on the issue in a paper recently published in the journal Academic Psychiatry.
 An M.D. and Ph.D. training in UH’s Department of Psychiatry, Louie says he’s always been interested in innovation and creativity.
 “What keeps people going through the ups and downs of their projects?
-I’m interested in how entrepreneurs start their businesses and what stressors they face, and how we can help them,”
+I’m interested in how entrepreneurs start their businesses and what stressors they face, and how we can help them,” he says.

 While researching his paper, “The Psychiatry of Entrepreneurship,” Louie couldn’t find much in the medical literature from a clinical psychiatry point of view, so he studied what entrepreneurs wrote about themselves online.
 They reported feeling lonely.
 Depressed.
 Stressed.
-And worried sick about paying back their
+And worried sick about paying back their investors.

 Chenoa Farnsworth understands startup culture.
 “Entrepreneurship can be a very lonely existence because it comes down to you.
 It’s not shared by your employees or your spouse.
 You are the person or one of the people responsible for the success or failure of the company,” says Farnsworth, who has met her share of budding geniuses in her role as managing director at venture accelerator Blue Startups.
 “When entrepreneurs get depressed or even suicidal, they’re alone at the top.
 That’s the reality.
-Some people handle that reality better
+Some people handle that reality better than others.”

 “Entrepreneurship can be a very lonely existence because it comes down to you.
 It’s not shared by your employees or your spouse.”